mdn/content/files/en-us/web/manifest/start_url/index.md

 For security reasons, the `start_url` must be same-origin with the manifest URL.
 If a non-same-origin `start_url` is specified, browsers will fallback to using the page that links to the manifest as the default starting page.

-Browsers have flexibility in how they handle `start_url`.
+### Browser flexibility

-They may ignore the specified value or provide users with a choice not to use it.
+Browsers may ignore the specified `start_url` value or provide users with a choice not to use it.
-They may also allow users to modify the URL, such as when creating a bookmark for the web app or at any later time.
+Browsers may allow users to modify the URL, such as when creating a bookmark for the web app or at any later time.
 As a result, the `start_url` you specify may not be the one ultimately used.
 It is important for you to keep this in mind while designing your app to allow for variations in `start_url`.